ArneCL/BlogPosts/swift-ios-quick-guide-initial-storyboard.md

-title: Swift 3 and iOS: Part 1: Initial storyboard
+title: Swift 3, iOS and Xcode 8: Part 1: Initial storyboard
-tags: swift,ios,ios-storyboard
+tags: ios,ios-storyboard

 Open up Xcode.
 I'm on 8.0.
 Create a new project.
 Choose Single View Application.
 Why not?
 It's simple.
 We'll build up.
 And we'll learn more.